When you are learning how to share your faith, it helps to have a simple structure to guide the conversation.

 God is charge of the whole evangelism process.

-The point of a script is to be very familiar with ONE so that you can confidently explain your faith when God provides the opportunity.
-It’s got a few choice scriptures, and you can likely pick some of your other favorites that make the same point.
+The point of a script is to be very familiar with ONE.
+It will help you confidently explain your faith when God provides you the opportunity.
+A gospel script has a few choice scriptures, and you can likely pick some of your other favorites that make the same point.

 FAITH Script to explain the Gospel